butsugiri/chainer-rnn-ner/README.md

   --dev
 ```
 Do not forget to specify `--model-type` and `model`.
+You need to give the path to trained model file.

 The performance (Accuracy/Precision/F-Score) can be tested by `conlleval.pl` (not included in this repo.)